Staff and Board

 (he/him)

-Joseph Katz is a Licensed Independent Clinical Social Worker and School Adjustment Counselor at Great Falls Middle School and Turners Falls High School.
-He has experience working in private and public schools from elementary through post-secondary.
+Joseph Katz is a Licensed Independent Clinical Social Worker and Outpatient Mental Health Clinician with Mass General Brigham at the Oxbow Clinic.
+Previously, he's worked in private and public schools from elementary through post-secondary as a school counselor.
 Joseph also has supported families through the special education process and practiced trauma informed care through clinical training at the Leeds VA.
-In addition to his psychodynamic training, he is trained in Cognitive Processing Therapy, Acceptance and Commitment Therapy, and Integrated Care.
+In addition to his psychodynamic training, he is trained in Cognitive Processing Therapy, Acceptance and Commitment Therapy, EMDR, and Integrated Care.

 Josiah S. Litant